 RPA is an application of technology, governed by business logic and structured inputs, aimed at automating business processes.
 Using RPA tools, a company can configure software, or a “robot,” to capture and interpret applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.

-With the increasing number of RPA implementations and the rising number of software robots, organizations need to look for ways to combine automation with security methods to help protect RPA investments while helping to get value out of them faster.
+With the increasing number of RPA implementations and the rising number of software robots, organisations need to look for ways to combine automation with security methods to help protect RPA investments while helping to get value out of them faster.

-The Security standards should be basically same when it comes to human users and applications, with some minor differentiators specific to RPA Technology & life cycle of robots that need to be implemented.
+The Security standards should be basically the same when it comes to human users and applications, with some minor differentiators specific to RPA Technology & life cycle of robots that need to be implemented.

 A proprietary identity and access rights to IT resources for software robots

 Software robots need their own identity and access rights to IT resources so that non-repudiation and segregation of duties can be sufficiently controlled.
 Otherwise, as with human users, there is no practical way to guarantee the non-repudiation of a robot’s actions, and there is no way to manage their access and monitor their activities.

 Reduce the risk of attacks through creating an additional layer of security by removing all hard-coded access rights from robot scripts and replaced by an API call, with each request directly referring to the applicable access rights stored in a central repository.

 Create a central repository for consistent implementation of security policies